-At Cua Dai, catch the boat departing at 9:00 daily in the morning, travelling in about 1 hour
+- At Cua Dai, catch the boat departing at 9:00 daily in the morning, traveling in about 1 hour

 This world heritage lies just 40 kilometers west of Hoi An, My Son Sanctuary is the perfect day trip from Hoi An that you can ask for.
 You can get to My Son from Hoi An by cycling to enjoy the breeze and the landscape along the way.

 Come to My Son, visitors get lost in the holy land of a ruined Kingdom of Champa.
-The tower-temples were built without any glue and this is still one of the secret of My Son.
+The tower temples were built without any glue and this is still one of the secrets of My Son.

 A very common and famous dish in this little town.
 Cao Lau and Mi Quang are two dishes you can find at any restaurant and Hoi An market.
-The dish is noodle based, can be topped with pork, chicken, or even seafood, herbs, bean sprouts...
+The dish is noodle-based and can be topped with pork, chicken, or even seafood, herbs, bean sprouts…

-The noodle of this dish is so special that it can only made the water in Ba Le well in Hoi An town.
-The water will make the noodle thick, much more like Udon noodle.
+The noodle of this dish is so special that it can only make in the water in Ba Le well in Hoi An town.
+The water will make the noodle thick, much more like the Udon noodle.

-If you'are a fan of Vietnamese cuisine, you must have tried Banh Xeo before since it's one of the most recommended for travelers coming to Vietnam.
+If you are a fan of Vietnamese cuisine, you must have tried Banh Xeo before since it’s one of the most recommended for travelers coming to Vietnam.
 Come to Ba Le Well Restaurant in Hoi An to taste the best Banh Xeo in town.
-The crispy pancakes here always have prawns, sliced pork and bean sprouts.
-You eat it by placing a piece of the pancake on a rice paper and lettuce, roll it and dip it into a bowl of dipping sauce.
+The crispy pancakes here always have prawns, sliced pork, and bean sprouts.
+You eat it by placing a piece of the pancake on rice paper and lettuce, rolling it, and dipping it into a bowl of dipping sauce.

-It's easy to be mistaken Mi Quang and Cao Lao with each other.
-Mi Quang is another noodle based soup and originally from Quang Nam which makes the dish one of Hoi An's specialty.
-Mi Quang uses more toppings than Cao Lau, including quail eggs, slices of pork, prawns, peanuts and spices.
-The noodle is made from rice or wheat, soaked in the broth made from boiling pig's bones.
-This is just a good stuff to eat in every time of day.
+It’s easy to be mistaken Mi Quang and Cao Lao for each other.
+Mi Quang is another noodle-based soup originally from Quang Nam which makes the dish one of Hoi An’s specialties.
+Mi Quang uses more toppings than Cao Lau, including quail eggs, slices of pork, prawns, peanuts, and spices.
+The noodle is made from rice or wheat, soaked in the broth made from boiling pig’s bones.
+This is just good stuff to eat at every time of day.